Connectivity through bounds for the Castelnuovo-Mumford regularity: Suitable bounds

-The following theorem relates the connectivity of a vertex minimal cycle $\D$ to the regularity of the Stanley-Reisner ring of specific restrictions of $\D$.
+The following theorem relates the connectivity of a vertex minimal $k$-cycle $\Delta $ to the regularity of the Stanley--Reisner ring of specific restrictions of $\Delta $.
 It allows us to prove the main results of this note in Section~\ref{section:ultima}.